How To Keep Your Resume From The Applicant Black Hole

 Have you wondered what happens to your résumé when you submit it online?
 The "black hole" it enters is actually an applicant tracking system database.
 Virtually every major and midsize company, governmental organization and recruiting firm employs this kind of software to contain, manipulate and access the large volume of resumes they receive.

 Robin Schlinger, owner of Robin's Resumes, recently outlined how job hunters can best avoid the landmines associated with submitting a resume online at the Career Empowerment Summit, a conference for elite professional résumé writers and career coaches organized by Career Directors International.
-To get your résumé read, scored highly and acted upon, she offers the following tips:

 1. Divide your résumé into clear sections, and use common headers for each one.
 ATS software often takes cues about what to do with information within a résumé from the heading it is found under.
 It parses the information and puts it into the database bucket that it "thinks" is the most relevant.